-Virtuoso violinist L. Shankar was born on April 26, 1950 in Chennai, India.
-He was born into a renowned family of musicians, the son and disciple of V. Lakshminarayana.
-Both of Shankar’s parents were vocalists and his entire family was into music.
+Virtuoso violinist L. Shankar was born on April 26, 1950, in Chennai, India.
+He was born into a renowned family of musicians, the son, and disciple of V. Lakshminarayana.
+Both of Shankar’s parents were vocalists, and his entire family was into music.
 Shankar started learning vocal techniques at the age of two.
 His parents were not just Carnatic vocalists, but had a fair bit of exposure to world music.
 His father was trained in Indian classical music.
-His mother L Sitalakshmi played the veena while his father sang and played the violin.
+Meanwhile, his mother L Sitalakshmi played the veena while his father sang and played the violin.

 At the age of five, Shankar started learning violin.
 By seven, he gave his first public concert at a temple in Ceylon during a festival.